 b) QUANTITATIVE PRECIPITATION MEASUREMENT (QPM) RADAR.

 This radar, with the wavelength of 5.3 CM is installed at Sialkot.
 It detects the position of clouds and precipitation within the radius of 230 Kilometers.
 This radar also covers 17 catchment areas of rivers.
-Another Doppler Radar is installed at Lahore which provides quantitative and three dimentional precipitation data in catchment areas of main reservoirs.
+Another Doppler Radar is installed at Lahore which provides quantitative and three dimensional precipitation data in catchment areas of main reservoirs.

 c) COMPUTER CENTRE